 However, given the inherent risks associated with smoking, a housing provider may have little or no obligation to accommodate a tenant’s need to smoke when to do so would amount to undue hardship, for example, by negatively affecting the health and safety of other tenants.”

-We are aware of second-hand smoke cases filed in Ontario and many in British Columbia where tenants and strata (condo) owners have filed human rights applications against social housing providers or strata corporations for failure to get rid of second-hand smoke or provide smoke-free housing.
-For the first time, in May 2012 a couple from Langley, BC who owned a strata was awarded $8,000 for their involuntary exposure to second-hand smoke from their neighbour’s balcony.
-Read the story here.
+Second-hand smoke cases have been filed in Ontario where tenants and condo owners have filed human rights applications against social housing providers or condo corporations for failure to get rid of second-hand smoke or provide smoke-free housing.

-You can search for human rights decisions on the website of the Canadian Legal Information Institute.
-Use key words “second-hand smoke” or “smoking.”
+You can search for Ontario human rights decisions on the website of the Canadian Legal Information Institute.
+Use key words “second-hand smoke” or “smoking” within the Ontario human rights section.

-Be aware that if you choose to file a human rights application, it can be a long and time-consuming journey.
+Be aware that if you choose to file a human rights application it can be a long and time-consuming journey.
 You can apply for legal representation, but there is no guarantee that you will be provided with free representation.
-Go to legal resources for a list of organizations that may assist you if you are considering this route.
+Read an Applicant’s Guide to the Human Rights Tribunal of Ontario.